List of lagomorphs: Lagomorphs

 The following classification is based on the taxonomy described by the reference work Mammal Species of the World (2005), with augmentation by generally accepted proposals made since using molecular phylogenetic analysis, as supported by both the IUCN and the American Society of Mammalogists.

 Family Leporidae

-Members of the Leporidae family are called leporids, or colloquially hares and rabbits.
+Members of the Leporidae family are called leporids, or colloquially rabbits and hares.
 Leporidae comprises 73 extant species, divided into 11 genera.

 Family Ochotonidae

 Members of the Ochotonidae family are called ochotonids, or colloquially pikas.
 Ochotonidae comprises 34 extant species, which are all contained within a single genus.